uriel1998/newsbeuter-dangerzone/docs/README.md

 Using the INI file is optional *if* all of your binary files are on your $PATH or hand-edited in *and* you have no use for content warnings.

-I'm repurposing the agaetr.ini file, the format is the same.
+I'm adding value to the agaetr.ini file, the format is the same.
 The example shows the possible options.
 You can leave the unused entries blank without any difficulty (unless you're using `agaetr`, which it should work with seamlessly).
-The [Feed] sections are completely ignored here.
+The [Feed] sections are completely ignored with `dangerzone`.

 After editing `agaetr.ini`: